-Over the years, I’ve gradually created a menu that works wonderfully.
-I require that the foods be easy to make ahead, are special for Easter, and (obviously) they must taste delicious!
+So I began to look for foods that would fit my priorities better.
+Over the years, I’ve gradually created a menu that works perfectly.
+I have some rules about my Easter recipes.
+The foods be easy to make ahead, special for Easter, and (obviously) they must taste delicious!

 Our Easter Brunch Menu